 - Opioids like Oxycontin, Vicoden, heroin, opium, and fentanyl are all dangerous.
 Fentanyl, in recent years, has been the cause of thousands of overdose deaths because of its potency.
 Sometimes street drugs are laced with fentanyl without the user’s knowledge.

-- Cocaine and crack can cause users to act erratically, be paranoid or violent.
-They both can damage the heart, while crack can cause damage in the lungs as well.
+- Cocaine and crack can cause users to act erratically, be paranoid, or violent.
+They both can damage the heart, while crack can cause damage to the lungs as well.
 Some people who overdose experience seizures or heart attacks.

 - Methamphetamine is an intense, highly addictive drug that can cause hallucinations and extreme paranoia when a user has stayed awake for days.
 Addiction devastates the body, causing skin problems, rotten teeth, and weakening the heart.